langur

 # single-line comment started with hash mark /* multi-line (or inline) comment enclosed in C-style markers */

 Comments allow characters designated as "Graphic" by Unicode, Spaces, and Private Use Area code points.
 Also, the following list of invisible "spaces," to make it easier to paste in international text.
-The idea around the "allowed" characters is to keep source code from having hidden text or codes and to allay confusion and deception.
 There may be more code points that need to be allowed.

 invisible "spaces" list